Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Phenomenology of the TDRL Framework

 \paragraph{Launching and escape are separable.} In the two-barrier $(\phibh,\Xienv)$ plane (Figure~\ref{fig:phase}), three physically distinct regimes can be distinguished.
 At low $\phibh$, flux-starved flows produce only weak, wind-like outflows that dissipate rapidly and build no significant lobe reservoir.
 At high $\phibh$ but low $\Xienv$, the central engine launches a powerful outflow, yet dense nuclear gas enforces strong entrainment and rapid decollimation, thermalizing the jet on sub-kpc scales; these are the compact, core-bright sources associated with CSO/CSS phenomenology \citep{1998PASP..110..493O,2012ApJ...760...77A,2021A&ARv..29....3O}.
 When both barriers are cleared (high $\phibh$, high $\Xienv$), jets inflate large-scale lobes in classical extended radio galaxies \citep[e.g.,][]{1974MNRAS.166..513S, 1974MNRAS.169..395B, 1989ApJ...345L..21B, 2020NewAR..8801539H}, whose low-frequency emission provides an approximately isotropic, time-integrated measure of past jet power and of the kinetic feedback exerted on the surrounding medium \citep{2007ARA&A..45..117M,2012ARA&A..50..455F}.

 We emphasise that the $(\phibh,\Xienv)$ plane as presented in Figure~\ref{fig:phase} is a heuristic organizing scheme rather than a predictive population model. $\phibh$ requires horizon-scale magnetic-flux measurements currently available only for M87$^\ast$ and a few other sources, while $\Xienv$ depends on the circumnuclear gas density, scale height, and jet cross-section.
-All these vary by orders of magnitude across the population and are accessible only through indirect diagnostics, e.g., cold-gas mass, ionized-outflow kinematics.
+All these vary by orders of magnitude across the population and are accessible only through indirect diagnostics, such as cold-gas mass and ionized-outflow kinematics.
 The diagram classifies known phenomenology into physically motivated regions but does not, in its current form, predict the relative populations in each quadrant as a function of observable quantities such as black-hole mass, Eddington ratio, or host-galaxy gas fraction.
-Translating the two-barrier picture into population predictions will require coupling the TDRL framework to semi-analytic models of magnetic-flux evolution and circumnuclear gas dynamics, which is encouraged in future work.
+Converting the two-barrier picture into population predictions will require coupling the TDRL framework to semi-analytic models of magnetic-flux evolution and circumnuclear gas dynamics.
+That step is outside the scope of this paper.